Frequently asked questions

 Please keep in mind the following information: An intimate wedding with fewer guests can drastically reduce costs with some, but not all, vendors.

-Where Guest Count makes a real difference
+Where Guest Count does make a difference

 1. Catering costs will be far lower for ten guests than for 150, the average number for Southern California weddings.
 Meals for ten people are far less costly than feeding 150 or more guests.